BalticBytes/itemis-exercise/README.md

 I chose problem 3.
 You can find the full description in [Problem.md](PROBLEM.md).

-Usually, I squash commits and delete the branch after merging from it.
+Usually, I delete the branch after merging from it.
 However, I made an exception this time so you can follow along on the respective feature branches.